strategineer/personal-website/content/blog/2024-10-03/index.md

 I nodded.
 I had not figured him out, and I was not sure I ever would.
 {{< /quote >}}

-Able learns that knights have followers, but not necessarily how to treat them well...
+Able learns from Sir Ravd that knights have followers, but he doesn't necessarily learn how to treat them well...

 {{< quote "48" >}}
 “Then he is not a knight, though he is someone I would like very much to count among my followers.”